PMT awards $14,800 to Magic Valley organizations

-BURLEY — The PMT Foundation awarded $14,800 to Magic Valley organization seeking to sustain and improve the community.
+BURLEY — The PMT Foundation awarded $14,800 to Magic Valley organizations seeking to sustain and improve the community.

 The grant applications are awarded once a year and will be available in the summer 2021.